finos/community/governance/README.md

 ## Membership

-FINOS is a membership organization part of the [Linux Foundation](http://linuxfoundation.org/) with three tiers of corporate membership (Platinum, Gold, and Silver), each with different rights and obligations under the Foundation's [Charter](Charter.pdf).
+FINOS is a membership organization within the [Linux Foundation](http://linuxfoundation.org/).
+We have three tiers of corporate membership (Platinum, Gold, and Silver), each with different rights and obligations under the Foundation's [Charter](Charter.pdf).
 For more information on the benefits of membership, please see our [Member Benefits Guide](https://www.finos.org/hubfs/FINOS/assets/2020%20-%20FINOS%20Member%20Benefits%20Guide.pdf).

 Individuals who have made significant contributions to FINOS projects can join our [Individual Supporter program](Individual-Supporter-Program.md) to be recognized for their contributions and receive certain members-only benefits.